HOW TO DEVELOP A RETIREMENT EXIT STRATEGY THAT’S RIGHT FOR YOU

 - Second, is your heir capable of running the business?

-- And third, is your heir the right person for the job, both from a skill and character standpoint?
+- Third, is your heir the right person for the job, both from a skill and character standpoint?

 If you can answer yes to all of these questions, passing your business on to your heir is likely the best course of action for you and your family.